 Tim Burton characters are unique

-We know Tim Burton characters are unique — and not just unique for unique’s sake, they’re an essential aspect of his aesthetic.
-Tim Burton characters are defined by their exaggerated features; long frizzled hair, baggy eyes, gangly limbs, etc. But the exaggerated features of these characters often serve the role of a smokescreen, hiding their innate human side.
+We know Tim Burton characters are unique — and not just for their own sake, they’re an essential aspect of the Tim Burton aesthetic.
+His characters are defined by their exaggerated features; long frizzled hair, baggy eyes, gangly limbs, etc. But the over-the-top features of these characters often serve the role of a smokescreen, hiding their innate human side.

 Tim Burton German Expressionism Roots